hydrocotyl bonariensis aka pennywort, dollarweed, hydrocotyle or kurnells curse

 Category: Hydrocotyle is a broadleaf (Dicot) weed.

-Photosynthetic Pathway: C3 Weed
+Photosynthetic Pathway: Dollarweed is a C3 Weed.

 Height: Pennywort is a prostrate weed.